mabruckner/barbatus/README.md

 Barbatus
 ========

-An opensource gameplatform with a focus on board games.
-Allows people to play them with out all of the clean up or missing pieces.
+A game platform with a focus on board games.
+Barbatus allows people to play games without cleanup or missing pieces.